steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

 * well defined stops (internal API).

-Now you have the benefit of "asynchronous teams" without the operating costs of the microservices architecture.
+Now you have the benefit of "asynchronous teams" without the operating costs of the micro-services architecture.

 I won't lie.
-It does take some discipline, but if you organize yourself around "modules" that are owned by teams, it is the same as microservices, just on a much more integrated scale.
+It does take some discipline, but if you organize yourself around "modules" that are owned by teams, it is the same as micro-services, just on a much more integrated scale.

-## Faster Restarts are acutally not needed
+## Faster Restarts are actually not needed

-A microservice is smaller, as the "micro" moniker implies.
+A micro-service is smaller, as the "micro" moniker implies.
 Therefore the restart time is much smaller also.
 Typical figures are 10s versus 2 min.
 So, indeed, a mighty 10x decrease which is significant.